 You can get food from any of our partner agencies in 20 SC counties.
-Harvest Hope has emergency food pantries in Greenville and Columbia, but those may not be the closest to you, so check below to see what's nearby. *Due to the COVID-19 crisis, hours may vary.
+Harvest Hope has emergency food pantries in Greenville and Columbia, but those may not be the closest to you, so check below to see what's nearby. *Hours may vary.
 Please call before visiting.*

 - What if I live outside your service area?